Massaged kale tossed with olive oil, fresh garlic, Parmesan cheese and sundried tomatoes, this Kale Pasta Salad is the ultimate picnic side dish.

 No, this side dish was a cold pasta salad with garlic and olive oil dressing.
 Simple and yet SO DARN GOOD!

 Well, we moved and now we have no Harris Teeter down the street so I was forced to develop my own recipes to replace some of our favorites.
-Only I decided to rename it because mac and cheese still doesn’t feel quite right.
+Only I decided to rename it because mac and cheese still doesn’t feel quite right and my readers love Taco Pasta Salad and Greek Pasta Salad.

 Kale gets a bad reputation.
 Most people have a natural reflex that includes a guttural groan, shriveled up nose and look of disgust.
 Foodie friends, kale doesn’t have to taste bad… or like nothing at all.
 It can be delicious, just like in this Kale Pasta Salad!